 - Your gift will be put to use today, allowing you to see the difference your donation is making.

 - You pay no income taxes on the gift.
 It generates neither taxable income nor a tax deduction, so you benefit even if you don't itemize your deductions.

 - If you haven't yet taken your required minimum distribution this year, your IRA charitable rollover gift can satisfy all or part of that requirement.
 It may help you avoid the Medicare high-income surcharge.

 - Making this gift can mean less of your Social Security is taxable.

 - Gifts of $1,000 will qualify you for membership in our Giving Circles.

-You can download a sample " Request for Charitable Distribution" to send to your IRA administrator.
+You can download a sample IRA Charitable Distribution form to send to your IRA administrator.